naughtyduk/dropify-promo/docs-src/design.md

 - Marketing consent language

 ::: tip
 Some SMS providers require specific legal language.
-Check with your SMS service provider for required disclaimers.
+Check with your SMS service provider for required disclaimers and/or links that you may need to include.
 :::

 ## Advanced Customisation